andyhalleran/plasmid_partitioning/README.md

 # plasmid_partitioning
-Simulation and analysis code for "Random plasmid partitioning reduces the evolutionary stability of synthetic genetic circuits" biorxiv
+Simulation and analysis code for "Quantitative characterization of random partitioning in the evolution of plasmid-encoded traits" biorxiv